Norwegian heavy water sabotage: Operation Gunnerside

-The force decided to descend into the ravine, ford the icy river and climb the steep hill on the far side.
+The force decided to descend into the ravine, travel across the icy river and climb the steep hill on the far side.
 The winter river level was very low, and on the far side (where the ground leveled) they followed a single railway track straight into the plant without encountering any guards.
 Even before Grouse landed in Norway, SOE had a Norwegian agent in the plant who supplied detailed plans and schedules.
 The demolition party used this information to enter the main basement by a cable tunnel and through a window.
 The only person they encountered in the plant was a Norwegian caretaker named Johansen, who was very willing to cooperate with them.

 The saboteurs then placed explosive charges on the heavy-water electrolysis chambers, and attached a fuse which allowed sufficient time for their escape.
 In an attempt to prevent reprisals, a Thompson submachine gun was purposely left behind to indicate that this was the work of British forces and not the local resistance.
-When the fuses were about to be lit, the caretaker was worried about his spectacles (which were somewhere in the room; during the war, new eyeglasses were nearly impossible to obtain).
-A frantic search ensued; the spectacles were found, and the fuses lit.
+When the fuses were about to be lit, the caretaker was worried about his glasses (which were somewhere in the room; during the war, new eyeglasses were nearly impossible to obtain).
+A frantic search ensued; the glasses were found, showing a bit of care from the Norwegian group, and the fuses lit.
 The explosive charges detonated, destroying the electrolysis chambers.

 The raid was considered successful.
 The entire inventory of heavy water produced during the German occupation, over 500 kg, was destroyed with equipment critical to the operation of the electrolysis chambers.
 Although 3,000 German soldiers were dispatched to search the area for the commandos, all escaped; five commandos escaped by skiing 322 km to Sweden, two proceeded to Oslo (where they assisted Milorg), and four remained in the region for further resistance work.